 Somerset Rivers Authority Constitution & Local Memorandum of Understanding (MoU)

-The Constitution of Somerset Rivers Authority and Local Memorandum of Understanding 2018-19 can be read as a PDF by using the link – in blue – below.
+The Constitution of Somerset Rivers Authority and Local Memorandum of Understanding 2018-19 can be read in its entirety by scrolling down, or as a PDF by using the link (in blue) below.

 The Constitution and MoU went for signing at the SRA’s Board meeting in June 2018.

 Local Memorandum of Understanding & Constitution